liz-ohara/connect-to-oracle-db/README.md

 npm install body-parser
 ```
 4. Make sure you are on the Villanova network, or connect to the VPN before starting the program.
-5. Run "npm start" in the terminal
+5. Open a new terminal in Visual Studio Code and run "npm start."
+The console should read "Server started at http://localhost:8080" and
+"Oracle connection established" if both the UI has been served locally and the Oracle connection is successfully established.
-6. Open http://localhost:8080 and you should see the UI of your application load.
+7. Open http://localhost:8080 and you should see the UI of your application load.

+## Important notes
+1. Never commit your username and password in dbconfig.js to the remote repository.
+2. If you make changes to server.js, re-run "npm start" to load those changes.

 ## Set Up a Simple Node Server Project
 https://levelup.gitconnected.com/set-up-and-run-a-simple-node-server-project-38b403a3dc09